A Systematic Lagrangian Formulation for Quantum and Classical Gravity at High Energies

-In Yang-Mills theory Each $J_i$ and $S_{(i,j)}$ is decomposed into irreducible representations of the $SU(N)$ gauge symmetry and operators with different numbers of Glaubers, but in the same irrep, can mix (for a discussion of the general structure see \cite{Gao:2024qsg}).
+In Yang-Mills theory Each $J_i$ and $S_{(i,j)}$ is decomposed into irreducible representations of the symmetry group.
+Operators with different numbers of Glaubers, but in the same irrep, can mix (for a discussion of the general structure see \cite{Gao:2024qsg}).
 This is one complication that will obviously not arise in the case of gravity which will present a different set of challenges.
 Another significant simplification that arises in the gravitational case is that $S_{M,N}\propto \delta_{MN}$ due to RPI invariance which is the invariance of the physics under small deformations of the choice of light cone directions for the partons \cite{Manohar:2002fd}.
 Which is to say that, in the EFT we must choose a large light cone momentum around which to expand and there is arbitrariness in that choice.
 Technically this correponds to invariance under a shifts of the light cone directions $n$ and $\bar n$ that leave the inner products $n \cdot n=\bar n \cdot \bar n=0$ and $n \cdot \bar n=2$ invariant.
 In the case at hand we will utilize the fact that RPI implies that every amplitude scales as $n^a\bar n^b$ with $a=b$\footnote{This is called RPIII in the language of \cite{Manohar:2002fd}.}.
-In this particular case, RPI corresponds to nothing more than Lorentz invariance.
 Any amplitude can only depend upon the product of the two large incoming (conserved) light cone momenta $n \cdot p \bar n \cdot p$.
-Each insertion of a Glauber graviton generates a factor of $(n\cdot p^{-1},\bar n \cdot p^{-1})$ from the associated collinear and anti-collinear propagator to which they connect i.e. if the collinear/Glauber momenta are $p/k$ then \beq \frac{1}{(p-k)^2} \approx \frac{1}{n \cdot p(\bar n \cdot k -\frac{k_\perp^2}{n \cdot p})}. \eeq Thus the number of insertions of Glaubers on the top and the bottom must be the same.
+While the jet functions are not RPI invariant, the product of the two is.
+Morever, the soft function is independent of $n$ and $\bar n $, see Eqs. (\ref{Jn},\ref{treeS}).
+This invariance implies that diagrams with a different numbers of Glaubers connecting and top and the bottom must vanish.